The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Theoretical background

 \begin{itemize}

+\item { We start from the galaxy PDF estimated from the measured $P(N_g)$, as { described} in the previous {section.}

 \item We assume a model PDF for the mass density field in redshift space.
-Rather than adopt an approximated model, we measure the mass PDF directly from a dark matter only $N$-body simulation with the same cosmological parameters as the Millennium run \citep{springel05}.
-Note that this is not the cosmological model used to build the HOD-mock VIPERS catalogs.
-Using a plausible but incorrect model introduces some extra uncertainties that can also affect the analysis of the real data.
-This additional uncertainty is expected to have a negligible impact on our analysis since the nonlinear bias parameter $\tilde{b}/\hat{b}$ is largely independent of the underlying cosmology and the parameter $\hat{b}$ is mostly sensitive to $\sigma$ \citep{Sigad00}.
+Rather than adopting some approximated, analytic model, we measure the mass PDF directly from a dark matter only $N$-body simulation with the same characteristics and cosmological model as the Millennium run \citep{springel05}, that is not based on the same model used to build the HOD-mock VIPERS catalogues.
+The use of an incorrect mass PDF is yet another possible source of systematic errors that we quantify in Section~\ref{fig:masspdf}.
+However, this error is expected to be small since $\hat{b}$ and $\tilde{b}$ are { mainly} sensitive to $\sigma$ and their ratio is largely independent of the underlying cosmology \citep{Sigad00}.

-\item We use Eq.~\ref{eq:inversions} to estimate the mean biasing function from the mass and galaxy PDFs.
+\item { After computing the cumulative distribution function from the mass and galaxy PDFs,} we use Eq.~\ref{eq:inversions} to estimate the mean biasing function.

-\item We estimate the maximum $\delta$ at which the reconstruction of $b(\delta) \delta$ can be considered reliable.
-The value of $\delta_{\rm Max}$ is determined by comparing the observed $P(N_g)$ with the same quantity predicted from the galaxy PDF through Equation~\ref{eq:convolution}.
-The match is considered satisfactory if the discrepancy is within the 2-$\sigma$ errors estimated from the mocks and $\delta_{\rm MAX}$ is set at the maximum over-density at which the previous condition is still satisfied.
-In fact this procedure provides the maximum value of $\delta_g$, not $\delta$.
-The corresponding maximum value of $\delta$ is obtained from the mean biasing function that we have reconstructed.
+\item { We determine the maximum over-density $\delta_{\rm MAX}$ at which the reconstructed mean biasing function can be considered reliable.
+To estimate $\delta_{\rm MAX}$ we compare the measured $P(N_g)$ with the estimated $P(N_g)$ following} the procedure described in Section~\ref{sec:dmax} .}

-\item We estimate the second-order moments $ \hat{b}$ and $\tilde{b} $ and their ratio by integrating over all $\delta$ up to $\delta_{\rm Max}$.
+\item { We estimate the second-order moments $ \hat{b}$ and $\tilde{b} $ and their ratio by integrating over all $\delta$ up to $\delta_{\rm MAX}$